z-x-yang/AOT/README.md

 ## News
 - `2022/10`: **WINNER** - AOT-based Tracker ranked **1st** in **four tracks** of the **VOT 2022** challenge ([presentation of results](https://data.votchallenge.net/vot2022/vot2022_st_rt.pdf)).
 In detail, our MS-AOT is the winner of two segmentation tracks, VOT-STs2022 and VOT-RTs2022 (real-time).
 In addition, the bounding box results of MS-AOT (initialized by [AlphaRef](https://github.com/MasterBin-IIAU/AlphaRefine), and output is bounding box fitted to mask prediction) surpass the winners of two bounding box tracks, VOT-STb2022 and VOT-RTb2022 (real-time).
 The bounding box results were required by the organizers after the competition deadline but were highlighted in the [workshop presentation](https://data.votchallenge.net/vot2022/vot2022_st_rt.pdf) (ECCV 2022).

-- `2022/10`: An improved version of AOT, [DeAOT](https://arxiv.org/abs/2210.09782) (Decoupling Features in Hierarchical Propagation for Video Object Segmentation), has been accepted by NeurIPS 2022.
+- `2022/10`: An improved version of AOT, [DeAOT](https://arxiv.org/abs/2210.09782) (Decoupling Features in Hierarchical Propagation for Video Object Segmentation), has been accepted by NeurIPS 2022 (Spotlight).
 DeAOT achieves state-of-the-art accuracy and efficiency on VOS/VOT benchmarks, including YouTube-VOS 2018/2019, DAVIS 2016/2017, and VOT 2020.

 - `2022/03`: An extension of AOT, [AOST](https://arxiv.org/abs/2203.11442) (under review), is available now.
 AOST is a more robust and flexible framework, supporting run-time speed-accuracy trade-offs.